TWSSYesterday/BukkitPeopleNotToWorkWith/README.md

 BukkitPeopleNotToHire
 =====================

 Bukkit people not to hire.
+This list is mostly based off of technical competence with almost no regards for trustworthiness/scamming.